juokaz/juokaz.com/_posts/2015-10-13-becoming-a-cto.markdown

 layout: post
 title: Becoming a CTO
 location: New York, NY, USA
-excerpt: t's easy to accidentally become a CTO by getting hired by a small company with no other developers, like you would see in most startups.
+excerpt: It's easy to accidentally become a CTO by getting hired by a small company with no other developers, like you would see in most startups.
 But while the title might say "Chief Technology Officer," it is probably just a fancy acronym for an "overworked developer."
 This is then about how to realize what the position needs and how to get there.
 ---

 If you ever find yourself writing a blog post on why PHP sucks, you are not ready.